logo-to-lego/logomotion/documentation/logo.md

 ## Variables

 A variable is defined with the keyword `make` (or in Finnish `tee`) and writing `"` before the variable name.
-The value of a variable is given after the declaring of the variable's name.
-For example for variable x we can declare a value 42 in the following way `make "x 42`
+The value of a variable is given after declaring the variable's name.
+For variable x we can declare a value 42 in the following way `make "x 42`

 A variable is referenced with a colon.
 For example for variable x, we can output its value with the commands `show`, `print`, `sano` or `tulosta`.
-Here's an example of the usage of the command show.
 `show :x`

 A variable's type cannot be changed later on.
 The following example below produces an error: